SaaraLeppis/SaaraLeppis/README.md

 We have studied basics of JavaScript, HTML and CSS, React and Node.
 In group project ([movesapp](https://github.com/SaaraLeppis/movesapp) in my repositories) we have learned to use
-- GIT in program development,
+- GIT in softwaredevelopment
 - [SCRUM](https://www.scrum.org/) and what are the responsibilities of different roles
 - work managamnet tools (e.g. [Trello](https://trello.com/en))

-And of course how to work in a group.
+And of course how to work in a team.

-Currently we are continuing with REACT, NODE (with Express and EJS) and TypeScript.
+Currently we continue stdies with REACT, NODE (with Express and EJS) and TypeScript.

 Here, in GitHub, I have basicly school projects and assigments.